mirjak/wg-materials-1/ietf117/minutes.md

 David: +1 and let's do it INTAREA.

-Mirja: Do you also need to find the proxy?
+Mirja: Is proxy discovery covered as well?

-Tommy: If I already trust a proxy, it is easy to find what also can be used.
+Tommy: Yes and also if I already trust a proxy, it is easy to find what also can be used.

 Mirja: Would it fit in MASQUE?